A Toy Model of Universality: Reverse Engineering How Networks Learn Group Operations: Mathematical Representation Theory

 \subsubsection{Irreducible Representations of the Cyclic Group}

-The cyclic group $C_n$ encodes reflections of an n-gon.
+The cyclic group $C_n$ encodes rotational symmetries of an n-gon.
 Over the reals, the irreducible representations of $C_n$ fall into three classes.
 Note that Theorem~\ref{th:sum_of_dims} does not apply here as $\mathbb{C}$ is a splitting field for $C_n$, but $\R$ is not.

 \begin{enumerate} \item the 1-dimensional trivial representation $\mathbf{1}$ \item the 1-dimensional sign representation $\mathbf{1_{sgn}}$, which only appears if the group order is even. \item the 2-dimensional standard representations $\mathbf{2_k}$ of rotations in the Euclidean plane by angles that are integer multiples of $\frac{2\pi k}{n}$ for $k\in \mathbb{N}$ $0 < k < n/2$.
 The representation matrices may be written explicitly as